 Newton's third law of motion states that every force has equal and opposite reactions.
 For example, when a bullet is fired from a gun, the gun exerts a forward force on the bullet and the bullet exerts a backward force on the gun.
 That is why the gun moves back (recoil of the gun) when fired.

 iv) Interia: The inertial of an object is its natural tendency to continue its state of rest or motion.
 Mass is the measure of the inertia of an object.
 For example, when a moving bus applies brake people in the bus moves forward, this is due to the inertia of motion

-The main topics of NCERT Solutions for Class 9 Science Chapter 9 Force and Laws of Motion are:
+Main topics of NCERT Solutions for Class 9 Science Chapter 9 Force and Laws of Motion:

 9.1 Balanced and Unbalanced Forces

 The answer given herein for the questions mentioned at the end of the chapter will help you to revise the chapter.
 As per the CBSE syllabus & exam pattern, the chapter 9 Force and Laws of Motion is a part of 3rd unit, Motion, Force and work carry a weightage of 27 marks in the final exam of class 9.

 NCERT Solutions for class 9 science chapter 9 Force and Laws of Motion: Solved In-text Questions

 Bihar Open Board will release BBOSE admit card 2021 for Decemb...

 TN 11th Time Table 2021 - Directorate of Government Examinatio...